derUli/amerre/README.md

 # Amerre

+## Description

-"Welcome to Amerre" is an abstract narration based platform game in development.
+"Welcome to Amerre" is an abstract narration based platforming game in development.
 This version features the first of four planned chapters.
-The game requires at least an GPU with OpenGL 3.2 support to run.
+The game requires at least a GPU with OpenGL 3.2 support to run.

-## Known issues
+## Controls

-* fullscreen/window mode toggle needs restart
+### Keyboard

+Move Left: Left arrow or A
+Move Right: Left arrow or D
+Jump: Space
+Pause game: ESC

+### Controller

+The game has partial controller support.
+Currently only Xbox controllers are supported.
+Other controllers should work but are untested because I don't own them.

+The controller support in the actual gameplay is complete, but you might have to use a mouse for the menus.

+Move Left: Left stick
+Move Right: Right stick
+Jump: A
+Pause Game: Start